Rude Q&A

 I believe that we need something like this pretty badly at present and would love it if books such as this one motivate people in this direction.

-Someday, maybe we will have high school or college level courses in this area.
+Someday, maybe we will have high-school or college-level courses in this area.
 Such a course could probably parallel or follow immediately after students have gone through a good amount of STEM coursework.
 It could even provide additional motivation for students to take up these subjects because they will understand how the subject matter relates to reality and life.

 I am not alone in undertaking this type of effort either.
 There are many others (as I have mentioned earlier) who have been working in this space.
 I am just another voice in that conversation.